Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Gliomas come in several types.
 The category that a glioma falls into depends on the type of glial cell it comes from.
 These are types of gliomas:

 Oligodendroglioma.
-These gliomas come from oligodendrocytes, which are glial cells shaped like fried eggs.
-Usually, oligodendrocytes form a cover for nerve fibers in the brain.
+These gliomas come from oligodendrocytes, which are glial cells that normally form a cover for nerve fibers in the brain.

 Oligoastrocytoma.
 These gliomas are a mix of abnormal oligodendrocytes and astrocytes.

 Ependymoma.
 This type of glioma comes from the cells lining the cavities of the brain and spinal canal.
 They are most common in children.

 Ganglioglioma.
 This rare glioma, which can occur in the brain or spine, forms from both glial cells and nerve cells.

 Symptoms of a glioma are the same as those of other brain tumors, and depend largely on where the tumor is in the brain.
 These are common symptoms: